How to Choose The Perfect Palette & Save On Supplies

 If you’ve ever spent time choosing your watercolor paints, you’ll know this – The choice is mind boggling !

-At first it can seem overwhelming.
-I know this because I took a loooong time to choose my first watercolors after researching all kinds of options.
+At first the variety of options can seem overwhelming.
+I know this because I took a loooong time to choose my first watercolors after researching all kinds of possibilities.

-But to cut a long story short, if you were to start with only a few colors, you should probably use a limited palette of just 8 paints to begin with…
+But to cut a long story short, if you were to start with only a few colors, I would suggest you use a limited palette of just 8 paints to begin with…

 Burnt Umber is probably one of the best mixing colors you can add to your collection.

-On its own this single pigment paint produces a fairly unreal vivid green.
+Phthalo Green BS is a single pigment paint that produces a fairly unreal vivid green.
 But it can easily be adjusted by blending with other paints to make a very versatile range of greens.
 Including some very natural green hues suitable for landscapes, or turquoise blues for ocean scenes.

 1. Saves money